Typescript Switch case tutorial with examples

 }

-: This code inside the case block executes when Conditional Expression matches with the case block. -
+• Case Block: The code inside the case block executes when the Conditional Expression matches with the case block.

-: This code block in default executes when the Conditional Expression does not match any of the case blocks. -
+• Default Block: This code block executes when the Conditional Expression does not match any of the case blocks.

-from the current case block, it is optional. -
+• The break keyword is used to exit from the current case block; it is optional.

-If the break is not used, the remaining cases executed after executing matched case statement
+• If break is omitted, the remaining case blocks execute after the matched case statement.

 switch (value) {